Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/5-system-design-example.rst

 Examples using the PetaLinux tool are provided in this chapter.

-.. note:: The design files for this chapter have been validated with Vivado Design Suite 2022.1.
+.. note:: The reference files for this chapter have been validated with Vivado Design Suite 2022.1.

 .. _5-using-axi-gpio: